mousepawmedia/pawlib/README.md

 License
 -------------
-PawLIB is licenced under the MIT License.
+PawLIB is licenced under the BSD-3 License.
 (See LICENCE.md)

 The project is owned and maintained by [MousePaw Games][2].